If you like it, save it!

-- In a mini-chopper, place tomatoes and process.
-Don’t puree it – small chunks are good.
+- In a mini-chopper, place the tomatoes and process.
+Don’t purée them -- small chunks are good.
 Remove to a small sauce pot.

-- Place red pepper in mini-chopper and repeat.
-Add to the tomatoes.
+- Place the red pepper in the mini-chopper and repeat.
+Add them to the tomatoes.

 - Add the rest of the ingredients to the pot and bring to a boil.
-Reduce heat to simmer and continue cooking for 10 to 15 minutes, stirring frequently, until thickened.
+Reduce the heat to simmer the mixture and continue cooking for 10 to 15 minutes, stirring frequently, until thickened.

 - Pour into a sterilized 1-pint jar.
 Let cool, then store in refrigerator.